minanaa/Battle-of-Neighborhoods-London-/README.md

 # Coursera_Capstone

-This repository is for completing assignments for Applied Data Science Capstone course from Coursera.
+This repository is for completing assignments for Applied Data Science Capstone course in IBM Professional Data Science program in Coursera.